ibm-cloud-docs/Registry/registry_release_notes.md

 {: release-note}

 Access {{site.data.keyword.registrylong_notm}} by using trusted profiles {: #14feb2025_trustprof}
-:   You can use trusted profiles to grant different {{site.data.keyword.cloud}} identities access to {{site.data.keyword.registrylong_notm}} resources in your account.
+:   You can use trusted profiles to grant different {{site.data.keyword.cloud_notm}} identities access to {{site.data.keyword.registrylong_notm}} resources in your account.
 Automatically grant federated users access to your account with conditions based on SAML attributes from your corporate directory.

     For more information, see [Accessing {{site.data.keyword.registryshort_notm}} by using trusted profiles](/docs/Registry?topic=Registry-registry_access_trusted_profiles).